 So, exactly how much sleep do we need?

 It differs from person to person and women need more sleep than men, but on average we need 7-9 hours of sleep per night.

 I know, I know.

 For many of us, that seems impossible.
-Laughable almost, when you consider all the times you’re awake dealing with normal motherhood occurrences like sick children, nightmares, regular waking or feeding your baby through the night.
-Then take into account the way our minds never stop thinking, planning, worrying, replaying, etc. Other responsibilities can impact on our sleep too.
-Sometimes the quiet of the night is the only time you get to do all the other things you want or need to do, or to even just spend time doing nothing.
-Alone.
+Laughable almost, when you consider all the times you’re awake dealing with normal motherhood occurrences like sick children, nightmares, regular waking, bedsharing or feeding your baby through the night.
+Then take into account the way it can be hard to turn your mind off.
+That is, if you’ve even managed to get everything done so you can go to bed!

 How to sleep better